daveredfern/daveredfern/content/supports.md

 **[Farm Animal Sanctuary](https://www.thefarmanimalsanctuary.co.uk/)** cares for hundreds of animals who have been saved from slaughter or poorly treated.
 I help support them by sponsoring their animals and visiting their open days.

+**[Bulb Carbon Offsetting](https://calculator.bulb.co.uk/)** allows me to offset my impact on the plant.
+I’m currently offsetting my footprint of 5 tonnes.
+They use the money to protect the Gola rainforest in Sierra Leone, provide clean cookstoves in Ghana and Kenya, and support wind and solar power in India.

 ## Independent companies

 **[Dithering](https://dithering.fm/)** is a podcast by Ben Thompson and John Gruber.
 It’s 15-minutes an episode, three times a week.
 It’s really insightful and they both do great work on their respective websites.